moinwiki/moin/docs/admin/configure.rst

 Features:

 * keeps everything in RAM
-* definitely not for production use
+* if your system or the moin process crashes, all data is lost, so definitely not for production use
 * mostly intended for testing
-* if your system or the moin process crashes, you'll lose everything
 * single process only

 .. todo: